 Step 1 – Removal

-However, I thought I’d list a couple of my favourite methods below just in case you’d prefer them.
+However, I thought I’d list a couple of my favorite methods below just in case you’d prefer them.

 This one’s pretty common.